hasanazeezz/RhombixTechnologies_Tasks/README.md

 **Task 2 - Student Grade Tracker:** A simple Python program that takes the student's name, asks for the number of subjects and marks, then calculates the total, average, and final grade.

+**Task 3 - Memory Puzzle Game:** A simple Python game where the player has to match pairs of cards within a given time limit.

 I'll be updating this repo as I complete the rest of the internship tasks over the coming weeks.
 Peace Out!